 - If I were to hire the same person again, will I do so?

 - If the person leaves, do I have a feeling of relief rather than a loss?

 These are guiding questions to determine the criteria for having the right people and placing them in the right places.
 Businesses will benefit immensely once the core team is in place.
 This also acts as a magnet for talented individuals, like the top-performing track and field team; everyone wants to be part of it.

 2) Face up to reality on your current situation and have an unwavering belief that it will work out eventually

 Should businesses be led by an optimist or a realist?
 The answer to that question is a good balance between the two.
-An optimist is usually deeply rooted in positivity regardless of the situation and a realist is a person that is highly pragmatic, which in many cases has a reduced appetite for risk.
+An optimist is usually deeply rooted in positivity regardless of the situation, and a realist is a highly pragmatic person, which in many cases has a reduced appetite for risk.

-According to the research, a common trait inherent in transformative leaders is taking the approach of a realist in the short term and place all bets on the belief that success will eventually prevail.
+According to the research, a common trait inherent in transformative leaders is taking the realist approach in the short term and placing all bets on the belief that success will eventually prevail.
 This means being willing to face up to the brutal facts of reality, being diligent in addressing the issues and have the long term positive outlook that it will eventually work out.

 A great indicator of reality is the data coming from customers and sales.
 Listen to the facts and gather insights using available technological tools to assess consumer/market preferences. (avoid being the case of “it has always worked for us in the past and should work in the future”.)

 Any existing or new products or service, this is the key process principles that need to be considered before pursuing it.